sarthak1869/Alzheimer-Diagnosis-Prediction-Using-Machine-Learning-Algorithm/README.md

 # Alzheimer-Diagnosis-Prediction-Using-Machine-Learning-Algorithm

 # This project focuses on detecting Alzheimer’s disease using machine learning.
-The model is implemented in a Jupyter Notebook (Alzheimer_detection.ipynb) and uses machine learning techniques to classify detect Alzheimer's.
+The model is implemented in a Jupyter Notebook (Alzheimer_detection.ipynb) and uses machine learning techniques to classify and detect Alzheimer's.

 # Features